 Organic, unfined, and unfiltered.
 Only 600 cases produced.
 Magnums = double the size, which means double the fun, no?

-Sustainable farming practices, hand-harvested, native yeast fermentation and only 100 cases produced.
+Sustainable farming practices, native yeast fermentation, minimal sulfur added and only 5,000 cases produced.

 This is the quintessential Provence rosé.
 It’s perfect for sipping on any time of the day, with or without food, and embodies the endless summer we all are looking for in a glass of rosé.